frederic-perez/AmE-dictionary/data/dictionary.md

 __in the doghouse__ _idiom_ :two::hammer:
 __in the event__ :two::hammer: _Non-replaceable in the event of loss._ _In the event no quantity has been specified, the hotel count will be accepted as correct._
 __in the fold__ _They kept the devious students in the fold._
+__in the lap of the gods__ _idiom_ Decided upon or controlled by luck, chance, or fate; outside of one's control or influence.
 __in the long run__
 __in the lurch__ _The TV series was left in the lurch._
 __in the midst of (something)__ _idiom_